 The film won five Oscars.
 It is considered the iconic film that influenced people’s daily lives.
 In one scene, Peter takes off his shirt, and there is no T-shirt underneath.
 This impressed the public enormously: the demand for T-shirts immediately dropped because they went out of fashion.

-This selection, indeed, does not contain all the best films in history.
+This selection of The 15 Best Films That Have Marked Cinema History, indeed, does not contain all the best films in history.
 Still, in our opinion, these films deserve special attention.
 So, what are the three films that you consider the best in cinema history?